uttam1988/react-sonarqube/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App and for Code Coverage SonarQube Initialized.

 ## Available Scripts